Shubham1632/whitelist_dApp/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+# Whitelist DAapp

+> This project shows the demonstration of the whitelisting the accounts to a smart contract.
+This can be used in various applications of the web3 space.
+It allows admin to grant access to only perticular people.

+---

-Try running some of the following tasks:
+## Try running some of the following tasks:
+> you can also try implementing using YARN

 ```shell
 npx hardhat help